Toru-Takagi/gopsqlfmt/README.md

 # gopsqlfmt

-Format SQL strings in go files.
+gopsqlfmt is a tool to format SQL strings declared in const in go files.
+It supports Analyzer.

 # install command